bbauska/W3Cx-3of5/README.md

 Since HTML5 provides functionalities to assist with accessibility, developers should make a concerted effort to mark up Web based forms.
 The following two guidelines are to give you a good start to make your forms accessible:

-1. For every form field, ensure that a descriptive label is provided and use the <label> element to identify each form control.
+1. For every form field, ensure that a descriptive label is provided and use the &lt;label&gt; element to identify each form control.

-2. For larger or complex forms, use the <fieldset> and <legend> elements to respectively group and associate related form controls.
+2. For larger or complex forms, use the &lt;fieldset&gt; and &lt;legend&gt; elements to respectively group and associate related form controls.

 Examples for each of these two basic guidelines are given in the following pages.